mdtohid/personal-portfolio/README.md

 ## how I made this site:

 - Firstly I saw many portfolio design randomly.
-Afterwards i select many design for my portfolio website.
+Afterwards i select some design for my portfolio website.
 - Follow these design i create these portfolio design properly.
 - I installed all necessary packages to begin with then I started designing navbar and banner.
 - I write code so that client can message me in my contract component